hardshah/arithmetic_expression_compiler/README.md

 # A basic arithmetic expression compiler to LLVM intermediate representation

-Building a basic interpreter for simple arithmetic expressions using LLVM to generate intermediate representation For more information check out the examples of usage for this simple language frontend.
+Building a compiler frontend and backend for simple arithmetic expressions using LLVM to generate intermediate representation.
+For more information check out the examples of usage for this simple language frontend.

+Includes a lexer, parser, semantic analysis and type checking, and an IR generator

 examples of usage: